alfg/AdminCraft/README.md

 # AdminCraft #

+##### This project has discontinued.
+Install at your own risk.
+Check out the list of other Minecraft server wrappers and admin consoles here: http://minecraft.gamepedia.com/Programs_and_editors/Server_wrappers

 AdminCraft is an open source Administration Web GUI Console for administering a Linux Minecraft Server.
 Admincraft is still in early development.